Why do some companies grant stock options that are immediately exercisable before they vest and are subject to a repurchase right by the company?

 Early-exercise options with a repurchase right let employees who wish to make an early investment decision about the company start their capital gains holding period sooner.
 If you hold the stock, not just the options, for at least 12 months, you will pay lower taxes on the later sale.
 In a private company, the downside is that the shares have no liquidity (i.e. are not tradable even when vested).
 Your funds are tied up in the payment of the exercise price (unless a loan is involved).
 You may be holding the shares for an indefinite period until any IPO or acquisition or until the shares become worthless.

 When the spread is zero or negligible, early exercise also minimizes the chance of any alternative minimum tax on ISOs, and ordinary income for NQSOs on the spread at exercise.
-The plan needs to allow you to exercise your options immediately into stock, which the company can buy back at your exercise price (or another price your plan specifies) if you leave within the original vesting period.
-See, for example, Uber's Notice of Stock Option Grant (filed as an exhibit in a lawsuit), which makes all options exercisable six months after grant.
+The plan and grant agreement/notice must allow you to exercise your options immediately into stock.
+Usually, the company can buy the stock back at your exercise price (or another price your plan specifies) if you leave within the original vesting period.

 What Happens At Early Exercise